 Basic principles and applications of mutation induction, expression, and detection at all levels of biological organization.
-Emphasis on mutation induction by chemicals and ionizing
+Emphasis on mutation induction by chemicals and ionizing radiations.

 547. Microbial Genetics (3) I, II

 Prerequisite: Biology 430 or 503.

 Theory underlying microbial genetics.

-548. Behavioral Genetics (3) I, II

-Prerequisite: Biology 503.
+548. Behavioral Genetics (3) I, II Prerequisite: Biology 503.

 The genetic involvement of single and multiple gene systems in animal behavior.
-549. Evolution and Population Genetics (3) I, II Prerequisites: Biology 430 and 501 or 503.
+549. Evolution and Population Genetics (3) I, II Prerequisites: Biology 430 and 501, or 503.

 Theory of evolution and modeling of genetic systems.

-550. Ecological Genetics (3) I, II Prerequisites: Biology 411 and 503 or 501.
+559. Advanced Genetics (3) I, II

-Theory of adaptations of natural populations to their environments.
-559. Advanced Genetics (3) I, II Prerequisite: Biology 430 or 503.
+Prerequisite: Biology 430 or 503.

 Current topics in molecular, organismal or population genetics.
 Maximum credit six units.
 561. Topics in Cellular Physiology (3) Prerequisite: Biology 502 or Chemistry 361A-361B or Chemistry 560A-560B.
-Topics selected from: chromatin structure function and regulation; cell cycle analysis and regulation; cellular membrane formation, structure and function.
+Topics selected from chromatin structure function and regulation; cell cycle analysis and regulation; cellular membrane formation, structure and function.
 Other topics irregularly scheduled.
 May be repeated once with new content.
 562. Topics in Comparative Physiology (3) Prerequisite: Biology 502 or Zoology 540.

 Topics vary each semester and are chosen from three areas: digestion, nutrition, respiration, metabolism, blood, circulation, osmoregulation, excretion; sensory reception, neural integration and muscle function; endocrine mechanisms.
 May be repeated once with new content.
-See class schedule for specific content.
-562L.
-Comparative Physiology Laboratory I (2) Six hours of laboratory.
+See Class Schedule for specific content.

+566. Photobiology (3)

+Prerequisite: Biology 502.